-- promote fairness and equality and oppose discrimination;
+1. Promote fairness and equality, and oppose discrimination;

-- immediately alert their journal editor of any real or potential competing interest that could affect the impartiality of their reviewing and decline to review where appropriate;
+2. Immediately alert their journal editor of any actual or potential competing interest that could affect the impartiality of their reviewing and decline to review where appropriate;

 As a reviewer, the review request will be notified by email.
-From the link provided, click the “My Assigned list” and find the title and Review link.
+Click the provided link to "My Assigned" list, find the title, and proceed to the Review menu.
 Notice the lack of any author information in this double-blind peer review process.

 The Review link will take to the first review step in the submission record, which consists of the following sections:

-The View All Submission Details link will open a window with additional information, including all of the non-author metadata, the Review Schedule, including all of the relevant due dates.
+The View All Submission Details link will open a window with additional information, including the non-author metadata, the Review Schedule, and the relevant due dates.

-If the review is accepted, please read through the following Reviewer Guidelines.
+If the Review is accepted, please read through the following Reviewer Guidelines.
 Remember to strip any personal identification before uploading a marked up copy of the review file.
-If none of the choices of recommendations make sense, please leave a comment for the editor.
+If any of the choices of recommendations need to be clarified, please leave a comment for the editor.

-- Notify the submission's editor as to whether you will undertake the review.
+1. Notify the submission's editor as to whether the Review will be undertaken.

-- Click on file names to download and review (on screen or by printing) the files associated with this submission.
-Submission will be made available, if and when the reviewer agrees to undertake the review
+3. Click on file names to download and review (on screen or by printing) the files associated with this submission.
+Submission will be made available if and when the reviewer agrees to undertake the review.

-Before accept or decline, consider the following questions:
+Before accepting or declining, consider the following questions:

-- Does the article match your area of expertise?
-Only accept if you feel you can provide a high-quality review.
+1. Does the article match your area of expertise?
+Only accept if you can provide a high-quality review.

-- Do you have time?
-Reviewing can be a lot of work – before you commit, make sure you can meet the deadline.
+3. Do you have time?
+Reviewing can be much work – before you commit, ensure you can meet the deadline.

-- Summarize the article in a short paragraph.
-This shows the editor that you have read and understood the research.
+1. Summarize the article in a short paragraph to show the editor that you have read and understood the research.

-- If you suspect plagiarism, fraud or have other ethical concerns, raise your suspicions with the editor, providing as much detail as possible.
+4. If you suspect plagiarism or fraud or have other ethical concerns, raise your suspicions with the editor, providing as much detail as possible.

-- Give specific comments and suggestions, including about layout and format, Title, Abstract, Introduction, Method, statistical errors, Results, Conclusion/Discussion, language, and References.
+5. Give specific comments and suggestions, including layout and format, Title, Abstract, Introduction, Method, statistical errors, Results, Conclusion/Discussion, language, and References.

 When you make a recommendation, it is worth considering the categories the editor most likely uses for classifying the article:

-- Reject (it has too many weakness to ever be accepted): explain the reason in report
+1. Reject (it has too many weaknesses ever to be accepted): explain the reason in a report

-- Revise (it requires either major or minor): explain the revision that is required, and indicate to the editor whether or not you would be happy to review the revised article
+3. Revise (it requires either major or minor): explain the revision required, and indicate to the editor whether or not you would be happy to review the revised article